Mohsem35/DBA/RedisReplication.md

 For example, if two instances A and B both have the same replication ID, but one has offset **`1000`** and the other has offset **`1023`**, the **`first is missing some commands`** applied to the data set.

+### INFO and ROLE Command

+There are two Redis commands that provide a wealth of information about the master and replica instances’ current replication parameters.

+**`INFO`**: Only **`information relevant`** to the replication is presented when the command is run with the replication option as INFO replication.

+**`ROLE`**: is a more computer-friendly command that displays the **`replication status of masters and replicas`**, as well as replication offsets, a list of linked replicas, and so on.